 According to the most recent data available on the epidemic, in 2013, 35 million people living with HIV and AIDS reside in developing countries.
-In 2011, 2.5 million people became newly infected with HIV, and 1.7 million died of HIV-related illnesses.
-Sub-Saharan Africa accounted for 69% of all new infections and nearly half of all HIV-related deaths globally.
-While 8 million people worldwide can access treatment, nearly 7 million additional people in need of access did not have it as of 2011.
-Moreover, for every one person on treatment, two are infected.
+In 2013, 2.1 million people became newly infected with HIV, and 1.5 million died of HIV-related illnesses.
+Sub-Saharan Africa accounted for almost 70% of all new infections and more than two-thirds of all HIV-related deaths globally.
+While 13.6 million people were receiving antiretroviral therapy as of June 2014, this number represents less than 40% of all people living with HIV.
 Without effective HIV prevention, the number of people requiring treatment will become unsustainable.
 In addition, less than half of people living with HIV, know their HIV status.
 Without effective HIV care programs that find, link and effectively support people living with HIV, the goal of ending AIDS will be difficult to reach.

 The World Bank offers financing, specialized technical support and knowledge to countries for effective prevention of new HIV infections, care and treatment for people living with HIV/AIDS, and alleviation of social and economic consequences for affected communities, and programs that address the underlying social and structural drivers of HIV-related vulnerability.

 The World Bank also supports countries to do “better for less” through actionable, analytical work and technical assistance to help countries improve the implementation, efficiency, effectiveness, and sustainability of their own national AIDS responses.
 The Bank supports analytical work to help countries maximize their HIV resource allocations, and identify what to invest in: (i) allocative efficiency; (ii) effectiveness studies; (iii) financing and sustainability studies; and/or (iv) national strategic planning.
 The Bank also supports countries in their efforts to understand how to better deliver HIV services and attain quality standards and coverage levels targeted in their national strategic plans.
 The Bank works with stakeholders to improve evidence related to HIV prevention and engages in key sectors such as health system strengthening, universal health coverage, education, transport, energy, and infrastructure.